-The EPA has been responsible for environmental management of Tasmania's finfish farming industry since 2016.
-Prior to 2016, various parts of DPIPWE, Inland Fisheries Service and local government were responsible for environmental management of finfish farming.
+The EPA has been responsible for environmental regulation of Tasmania's finfish farming industry since 2016.

 Potential Environmental Effects

-Environmental impacts from land based and marine based finfish farms may vary significantly, depending on factors relating to both the operation (size, style, technology) and the surrounding environment (hydrology, water quality, local ecology, climate).
+Environmental impacts from freshwater and marine finfish farms may vary significantly, depending on factors relating to both the operation (size, style, technology) and the surrounding environment (hydrology, water quality, local ecology, climate).

-Water quality impacts from land based finfish farms can occur from nutrients from feed and fish metabolic waste that is present in the farm discharge if effluent treatment is inadequate.
+Water quality impacts from freshwater finfish farms can occur from nutrients from feed and fish metabolic waste that is present in the farm discharge if effluent treatment is inadequate.
 Excess nutrients can cause impacts such as increased algal growth and changes to instream macroinvertebrate communities.
-They also contribute to catchment nutrient loads which can impact downstream habitats and including estuaries.
+Nutrients also contribute to catchment nutrient loads which can impact downstream habitats including estuaries.

-Environmental impacts of marine based finfish farming include changes to the sea floor habitat as a direct result of deposition of fish farm waste (ie fish food and faeces) at the lease sites.
-Impacts of these wastes on the marine environment include organic enrichment of soft sediment habitats and modification of hard substrate habitats.
-In addition, fish farming wastes can also impact the structure and functioning of vulnerable/sensitive habitats that are important habitats/refuges and spawning/nursery grounds for a variety of other marine organisms.
+Environmental impacts of marine finfish farms include changes to the sea floor habitat as a direct result of deposition of fish farm waste (ie uneaten fish food and faeces).
+Impacts of these wastes on the marine environment may include organic enrichment of soft sediment habitats.
+Breakdown of wastes also consumes oxygen which may lead to lower levels of dissolved oxygen in the water column.

-The environmental licence conditions require the companies to undertake regular underwater video surveys of the seafloor to monitor impacts associated with farming salmon at all farm sites in the State.
-There are a range of controls relating to the management of lease areas and to respond to any significant visual impact under fish nets and at defined compliance points located 35 metres from the lease boundary.
+Environmental licence conditions require the companies to undertake regular underwater video surveys of the seafloor to monitor impacts associated with farming salmon at all marine farms.
+There are a range of controls relating to the management of lease areas and to respond to any significant visual impact under net pens and at defined compliance points located 35 metres from the lease boundary.

-Broadscale Environmental Monitoring Programs (BEMP) are also in place in a number of marine farming regions.
-The objective of BEMPs is to document broadscale spatial and temporal trends for key environmental parameters, allowing assessment of the environmental effects of finfish aquaculture in the region.
+Broadscale Environmental Monitoring Programs (BEMPs) are also in place in most marine farming regions.
+The objective of BEMPs is to document broadscale trends for key environmental parameters, thereby allowing assessment of the cumulative environmental effects of finfish aquaculture in the region.